László Fuchs: Biography

 Fuchs was born on June 24, 1924, in Budapest, into an academic family: his father was a linguist and a member of the Hungarian Academy of Sciences.
 He earned a bachelor's degree in 1946 and a doctorate in 1947 from Eötvös Loránd University.
 After teaching high school mathematics for two years, and then holding positions at Eötvös Loránd, the Mathematical Research Institute of the Hungarian Academy of Sciences, and the University of Miami, he joined the Tulane faculty in 1968.
 At Tulane, Fuchs chaired the mathematics department from 1977 to 1979.
 He retired in 2004.

 In 2004, Fuchs was honored at the Hungarian Academy of Sciences 80th anniversary as one of the "big five" most distinguished Hungarian mathematicians.
-The other honorees included John Horvath, János Aczél, Ákos Császár and Steven Gaal.
+The other honorees were John Horvath, János Aczél, Ákos Császár and Steven Gaal.
 Fuchs has nearly 100 academic descendants, many of them through his student at Eötvös Loránd, George Grätzer.
 He was treasurer of the János Bolyai Mathematical Society from 1949 until 1963, and secretary-general of the society from 1963 to 1966.

 Fuchs turned 100 on June 24, 2024.